-Balinese Food and Cooking Lessons
+Balinese Cuisine and Cooking Experiences

-Balinese food is delicious.
 Zesty, complex, clean flavours, not necessatily very spicy, a wide variety of seafood, perfect for vegetarians, but if you enjoy pork, the Balinese specialise in its preparation as it is ceremonial fare - and the Balinese have more ceremonies than anywhere else I know!
 (The ceremonial food used to be sea turtle, but this practice stopped as the turtles became more difficult to find)

 Even the humble fried rice - nasi goreng - steamed rice wok-tossed with vegetables and sauces that you'll find throughout Indonesia, is given a Balinese twist.